 My Mother’s Mother was Zura Gooch Todd, raised in the North Georgia mountains in a place that came to be known as “Lost Hollow.”
 Just up the creek from that farm is Mt.
 Airy Baptist church, which is now the home of the Gooch Family Reunion, held every 4th Sunday in July starting at 11am.
-I think this is the 84th reunion (although W.D Gooch, my brother and his immediate family were the only(?) attendees last year!).
+I think this is the 84th reunion (although my brother, his immediate family, and W.D Gooch were the only(?) attendees last year!).

 Between school, work and young children, I’ve only made it every five years or so.
 I’m living closer to Suches, GA, now, and my son is older, so I have no excuse to not be there.
 Not that I want an excuse.
 It is a great family to be a part of, and to learn more about.